N3X15/Luna-Viewer/README.md

 Lua is not the only item Luna has to offer.

-### Ascent
+### Singularity

-Luna is based off of the powerful and sleek Ascent viewer, offering many client-side features and tools not offered by the base Second Life viewer.
+Luna is based off of the powerful and sleek Singularity viewer, offering many client-side features and tools not offered by the base Second Life viewer.
 Many of the features that were present in the now-infamous Emerald viewer were re-implemented in Ascent.